 I really hope that helps.

-I’ll post an article about muscle soreness soon, which is closely related to the principles in this article.
+We’ve also posted our article on delayed onset muscle soreness (DOMS), which is closely related to the principles in this article.
 Sort of a Part Two.
 Stay tuned!